 Next, cut off a piece of the wire (approx. 5 inches) and push it through the dried oranges.

 Fasten the orange to the garland using the wire.

-Cut off a piece of wire and put it through the bauble hangers and wire it on the garland.
+Cut off a piece of wire and put it through the bauble hangers, then wire it onto the garland.

-The easiest way to fasten the pinecones are with a hot glue gun but if you can’t get one you can use the wire.
+The easiest way to fasten the pinecones is by using a hot glue gun, but if you don’t have access to one of these you can use the wire.
 Wrap the wire around the pinecone and twist it.
 Then simply fasten it to the garland with the same piece of wire.

 Looking for flowers with same day delivery?
 We at LOV Flowers are happy to announce we now deliver same day within London!
 Simply place your order before 1pm Monday to Friday.

 If you need your flowers sent anywhere else in the UK, our free next day flower delivery is available.